SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

  - Actionable state after C1 occurs faster
  - Skill and Ex attack require more meter to use
  - Skill range and speed is decreased
- - Ex no longer converts Ex animal spirits to pure spirits if the opponent has the respective 'Strengthening' card
+ - Skill no longer converts Ex animal spirits to pure spirits if the opponent has the respective 'Strengthening' card
  - If Zanmu has the respective 'Weakening' card and the opponent has the respective 'Strengthening' card, Zanmu skill as a 50% chance to convert Ex animal spirits to pure spirits
  - Ex can be grazed
  - Ex kill reward is restored
+ - Ex collision is removed at spawn and despawn animation
  - Unused animation is added for spell card

 Ability Cards: